 Physical Education is included in this area of the curriculum.
 We teach all children the value of participation in a range of sporting and physical activities.
-We strive for excellence in sport and believe that competition is an important part of children's learning and development.
 Each pupil is entitled to two hours of Physical Education per week.

 Other areas of Health and Wellbeing include